antloop-studios/c-monk/README.md

 ### Basics

+- Monk configuration files use the extension `.monk`

 - Comments start with a semicolon `;` and end at a newline.
 There are no multiline comments
 ```lua
 ; hello, this is a comment